 The International Coffee Organization’s objective is to enhance the worldwide coffee industry and promote its sustainable, market-driven growth in order to improve the quality of life for all coffee industry participants. industry of coffee

-ICOs aid in the development of sustainable global coffee industry and the alleviation of poverty in underdeveloped nations by:
+ICOs aid in the development of a sustainable global coffee industry and the alleviation of poverty in underdeveloped nations by:

 - During high-level meetings allows governments and the business sector to exchange views on coffee concerns, market circumstances, and trends, as well as coordinate policy.